 - live examples to showcase discussed issues;

-- helpful advice from the guru on how to manage particular matter the best way.
+- helpful advice from the guru on how to manage a particular matter the best way.

 So, let’s get started.
-And the first specialist we decided to get the opinion from is The App Solutions Business Analyst Max Liushchenko.
+And the first specialist we decided to get the opinion from is The App Solutions Business Analyst Max Yushchenko.

-This is the person who explains in details and then confirms in figures everything regarding appropriate mobile apps for different business fields, latest and most suitable features to include in your software, all opportunities, threats, and solutions to go profitable within mobile app and your venture altogether.
+This is the person who explains in detail and then confirms in figures everything regarding appropriate mobile apps for different business fields, latest and most suitable features to include in your software, all opportunities, threats, and solutions to go profitable within the mobile app and your venture altogether.

 Hey, Kate.
 Probably that is my major task as Business Analyst at The App Solutions - to lead entrepreneurs in their decision-making, define requirements, possible problems of the project and find the best possible solutions for them.

 Getting to our topic, here is my first off question - Please explain, what Admin Panel is all about in the context of mobile applications?

 Well, originally it’s your management tool as the app’s owner.
 Depending on the capacity of your admin console, you can execute any control function - from setting up user permissions, keeping track of new sign ups and active users to managing content, checking browse stats, sending notifications, etc.